bacalhau-project/bacalhau/docs/docs/getting-started/architecture.md

 bacalhau logs [flags] [id]
 ```

-You can use this [command] to retrieve the log output (stdout, and stderr) from a job.
+You can use this [command](../dev/cli-reference/all-flags.md#logs) to retrieve the log output (stdout, and stderr) from a job.
 If the job is still running it is possible to follow the logs after the previously generated logs are retrieved.

 :::info
- To familiarize yourself with all the commands used in Bacalhau, please view [CLI Commands] (refer to bacalhau cli version v1.0.3) and [CLI Commands (Experimental)] (refer to experimental bacalhau cli version v1.1.0.).
+ To familiarize yourself with all the commands used in Bacalhau, please view [CLI Commands](../dev/cli-reference/all-flags.md)
  :::